Poorly Managed Aurora Apartments Offered Easy Target for Nonprofit-Driven Migrant ‘Takeover’

 “I saw them breaking down doors and taking pictures, then showing the apartments to different families like they were real-estate agents.”

-According to the same email, ViVe and Papagayo worked together to place “many” individuals and migrant families in the apartments dating back to spring of 2023 and provided, in some cases, the deposit and three months’ rent.
+According to the same email, ViVe and Papagayo worked together to place “many” individuals and migrant families in the apartments dating back to the spring of 2023 and provided, in some cases, the deposit and three months’ rent.
 The two nonprofits had placed 8,000 Venezuelan migrants across 2,000 leases in Aurora as of April, according to the Colorado Sun, though it’s unclear exactly how many of those ended up in CBZ buildings.

 “That’s a takeover.”